 (Trump, Donald, R-N.Y., U.S. president; Twitter posts; 10/24/2017.)

 This is not a Donald aberration.
-It is solidly characteristic of President Trump’s colossal lack of intellect, veracity, and morality.
+It’s solidly characteristic of President Trump’s colossal lack of intellect, veracity, and maturity.
 We must never forget this, nor take it for granted, nor make it normal in any way.

-After spewing some of the most vacuous pabulum this side of “Just say no,” it’s not immediately clear if the First Lady knows to whom she is married.
+After her spewing of some of the most vacuous pabulum this side of “Just say no,” it’s not immediately clear if the first lady knows to whom she is married.

 Let me offer some presidential fact-checking.
 First, Bob Corker opposed the Iran nuclear deal (— true).
 Second, Sen. Corker could be elected dogcatcher easily in Tennessee, or Georgia or Alabama.
 He is renowned across the tri-state area for his animal control credentials (— writer’s embellishment).